 Required: Yes

-Description: Marks the beginning of an Electrical Module Description that is used to define the interfaces to IBIS-ISS subcircuit or Touchstone files.
+Description: Marks the beginning of the definition of the electrical model of the interconnect between the external pin(s) of the module and the pin(s) of the designator(s) in the module.

 Sub-Params: Unused_port_termination, Param, File_TS, File_IBIS-ISS, Number_of_terminals

 Usage Rules: [EMD Model] has a single argument, which is the name of the associated EMD Model.
-The length of the EMD Model name shall not exceed 40 characters in length.
+The length of the EMD Model name shall not exceed 40 characters.
 Blank characters are not allowed.
 The [EMD Model]/[End EMD Model] keyword pair is hierarchically scoped by the [EMD Set]/[End EMD Set] keywords.

 The [EMD Model]/[End EMD Model] section defines both the association between a Touchstone file or IBIS-ISS subcircuit and an EMD Model, as well as defining the terminals and terminal usage for the EMD Model in the context of the given [Begin EMD].

-An [EMD Model] may contain any combination of designator pins and [EMD Pin List] pins.
+An [EMD Model] may contain terminals from one or more interfaces including those listed in the [EMD Pin List] and/or those listed in the [Designator Pin List].

-An [EMD Model] may contain:
+An [EMD Model] may contain terminals in the following combinations:

-only power rail terminals
+one or more rails only

-one or more I/O signal terminals
+one or more I/O signals

-both power rail terminals and one or more I/O signal terminals
+one or more rails and one or more I/O signals

-EMD terminal rails only
+one or more rails at the EMD Pin List interface only

-designator terminal rails only
+one or more rails at the Designator Pin List interface only

 The following subparameters are defined:

 Param